 At the main entrance to the Sanctuary of the archaeological site in Eleusis, the north gate of the Lesser Propylaia, which was built 54 B.C., you can find ancient wheel grooves in the ground which allowed carriages to pass the gate without causing any damage.
-I took the imprint of these ancient grooves, using traditional archaeological methods.
+I took the imprint of these ancient grooves together with the conservator Dimitris Selimis, using traditional archaeological methods.
 The grooves are used as a mould and thus, the positive of the already existing negative is created.
 GROOVE2000 is a refill of the material carved out over centuries, more than 2000 years ago.
 It is the manifestation of ancient ephemeral actions carved into marble.
 The objects are the visualisation of these ephemeral actions, the counterpart like a missing puzzle piece to the hollow form.